 The global COVID-19 pandemic ("COVID-19" or the "pandemic"), together with the preventative and precautionary measures taken by governments, governmental agencies, communities, businesses and hospital administrators, has impacted, and may continue to impact significant aspects of our business, including demand for our products, supply chain and distribution systems, our operations generally, and the timing for bringing new products to market.
 We also expect medical procedure rates to continue to vary by type and country, and could be impacted by regional COVID-19 case volumes, hospital and clinical occupancy and staffing levels, the willingness of patients to schedule elective procedures, travel and quarantine restrictions, vaccine immunization rates, and new COVID-19 variants.
-While COVID-19 case volumes appear to be decreasing in the U.S. and certain other countries as a result of higher vaccination rates, the global COVID-19 outlook remains uncertain as vaccination rates have slowed and the spread of new variants has accelerated.
+While we have seen the positive impact that higher vaccination rates have had on curbing the spread of the virus in the U.S. and certain other countries, the global COVID-19 outlook remains uncertain as vaccination rates have slowed and the spread of new variants has accelerated.
 While the impact of COVID-19 has had, and may continue to have, an adverse effect on our business, results of operations, financial condition and cash flows, the nature and extent of such impact is unknown, as we cannot predict with confidence the ultimate duration or further severity of the pandemic.
 We encourage the readers of this document to read our risk factors in their entirety contained in Item 1A "Risk Factors" in our Annual Report on Form 10-K filed with the Securities and Exchange Commission (the "SEC") on March 11, 2021 and in other reports filed with the SEC that discuss the risks and factors that may affect our business.